photo by Gabe Gabriel

-Barry Brannum is a dance artist.
-His practice encompasses performance, teaching, choreography, research (both scholarly and artistic), writing, and sound design.
-He was born in Anchorage, Alaska, where he began training in classical ballet.
+Ajani Brannum is a dance artist.
+Their practice encompasses performance, teaching, choreography, research (both scholarly and artistic), writing, and sound design.
+They were born in Anchorage, Alaska, where they began training in classical ballet.
 Moving to the east coast brought intensive study in modern techniques including Horton, Cunningham, and Graham.
-Since relocating to Los Angeles, Barry has cultivated a dance practice rooted in improvisation; his work engages release techniques, perception-based performance practices, and other somatic modes.
+Since relocating to Los Angeles, Ajani has cultivated a dance practice rooted in improvisation; their work engages release techniques, perception-based performance practices, and other somatic modes.

-Barry has worked with several LA-based performance makers, including Dorothy Dubrule, Jennie Mary-Tai Liu (Grand Lady Dance House), Lionel Popkin, Eliott Reed, Nickels Sunshine, Kristianne Salcines, Alexx Shilling, and Kevin Williamson.
-He appeared as a guest artist with Cullberg Ballet in Deborah Hay’s Figure a Sea, and performed in the Los Angeles iteration of the Merce Cunningham Trust’s Night of 100 Solos: A Centenary Event in April 2019.
-He has shown his own choreography at Highways Performance Space, the Electric Lodge, Pieter, and NAVEL, among other venues.
+Ajani has worked with several LA-based performance makers, including Dorothy Dubrule, Jennie Mary-Tai Liu (Grand Lady Dance House), Lionel Popkin, Eliott Reed, Nickels Sunshine, Kristianne Salcines, Alexx Shilling, and Kevin Williamson.
+They appeared as a guest artist with Cullberg Ballet in Deborah Hay’s Figure a Sea, and performed in the Los Angeles iteration of the Merce Cunningham Trust’s Night of 100 Solos: A Centenary Event in April 2019.
+They have shown their own choreography at Highways Performance Space, the Electric Lodge, Pieter, and NAVEL, among other venues.

-An alum of the South Carolina Governor’s School for the Arts and Humanities (Dance, 2009), Barry graduated from Princeton University in 2013 (AB cum laude, English; Certificate, Dance) and is currently a PhD candidate (ABD) in UCLA’s Department of World Arts and Cultures / Dance.
+An alum of the South Carolina Governor’s School for the Arts and Humanities (Dance, 2009), Ajani graduated from Princeton University in 2013 (AB cum laude, English; Certificate, Dance) and completed a PhD in Culture and Performance in UCLA’s Department of World Arts and Cultures / Dance.

 As a freelance performer, choreographer, teacher, and writer, I use a multi-faceted dance practice to wrestle with what I have inherited as an artist.
 I believe doing and making performance asks us to consider what makes movement possible.
 Approaching dance and dancing from various angles — now performing, now making, now writing or teaching — I leverage craft's ability to hold histories, shape the present, and create futures.
 I celebrate the work of dance, especially by using it as a tool for processing information about the world.